jeremytarling/LDP-upload/README.md

 LDP-upload
 ==========
-ruby script to upload RDF/TTL data to the BBC's Linked Data Platform
+a lazy man's ruby script to upload RDF/TTL data to the BBC's Linked Data Platform

 doing this through Postman was getting a bit repetitive, ruby + rest-client to the rescue